logo

 Figure 1 - Accessible kitchen design

 Access to the kitchen is as important as any other design consideration.
 Door opening should be at least 32 inches of completely unobstructed opening (36 inches is much better).
-The use of swing-free or expandable door hinges (Figure 2) can help to obtain the minimum 32 inch dimension if you must have a door on the kitchen entry point.
+The use of swing-free or expandable door hinges as shown in Figure 2 can help to obtain the minimum 32 inch dimension if you must have a door on the kitchen entry point.

 Note: Be cautious when using any floor thresholds that, when installed are raised above the surface of the floor, as these can become a major obstacle for wheelchairs and an obstacle and safety hazard for walkers.